Alex-Fabbri/Alex-Fabbri.github.io/_posts/2012-05-05-TutorialBank.md

 # How can I use TutorialBank?

 Very easily!
 We created [a search engine](http://tangra.cs.yale.edu/newaan/) which we call "All About NLP" (AAN) and which you can use to easily search our corpus.
-Our site also hosts the ACL Anthology Corpus and allows you to search over 24,000 papers and we are constantly expanding our corpus.
+Our site also hosts the ACL Anthology Corpus and allows you to search over 24,000 papers.
+We are constantly expanding our corpus and developing our site.
 You can explore our taxonomy and pick the type of resource you are looking for by clicking "Browse Resources by Topic:"

 <br>